 The U.S. Department of Transportation (DOT) requires a pre-employment drug test for all safety-sensitive employees.
 This includes airline workers, school bus drivers, train engineers, truck drivers, and much more.
 If you fail or refuse a pre-employment DOT drug test, it will hinder your ability to get a safety-sensitive job.
 You will have to complete the DOT Return to Duty (RTD) process with a qualified DOT Substance Abuse Professional (SAP) before applying for work.

 In this guide, we’ll explore how long a failed pre-employment drug test will stay on your record and what you can do to return to work.

 When Are Pre-Employment Drug Tests Required?

-Pre-employment DOT drug tests are required when someone applies for a safety-sensitive job.
-This may be the person's first time working in a DOT-regulated position, or it may be an application for a new position.
+Pre-employment DOT drug tests are required when someone applies for a safety-sensitive position.
+This may be the person’s first time working in a DOT-regulated position, or it may be an application for a new position.
 For instance, if a flight attendant applies for work at a new airline, he or she will need to complete a DOT pre-employment drug test for the position.

 Failed DOT Drug Tests for Commercial Drivers Get Reported to the FMCSA Drug and Alcohol Clearinghouse